image of a bride in white dress posing

 What projects are you working on now?

-I have two brand new projects coming up that has been keeping me really busy.
-One is in partnership with a couple friends and it will be a resource site for females in business and the other is my online courses that I will soon be releasing
+I have two brand-new projects coming up that have been keeping me really busy.
+One of my project is in partnership with a couple of friends, and it’ll be a resource site for females in businesses and the other is my online photography courses that I will soon be releasing.

-You have around 53.3k followers on Instagram, what tips can you give to photographers who want to get their work seen like that?
+You have around 53.3k followers on Instagram, what tips you can give to photographers who want to showcase their work online?

-I think the most important thing when it comes to social media, to remember to be true to yourself, style and brand.
-Don’t worry too much about what others are doing unless it’s to motivate you, otherwise it can get really discouraging watching what everyone else is doing.
+When it comes to social media, I think the most important thing is to remember to be true to yourself, your style, and your brand.
+Not to worry too much about what others say to you, unless it’s to motivate you, otherwise it can get discouraging watching what everyone else is doing.
 Also, be patient and consistent with your posts.
-Even I sometimes fall off and it actually does affect my visibility if I don’t stay on schedule after a few days.
-Social media honestly for me can be very draining and time-consuming… especially that I am such a private person, I have difficulty sometimes thinking about what to post other than an image!
+Even I sometimes fall off, affecting my visibility if I don’t stay on schedule after a few days.
+Social media honestly can be very draining and time-consuming… especially since I am such a private person, sometimes having difficulty thinking about what to post other than an image!
 But I’m trying to be better at it though!

 Any final words of wisdom you would like to share with all the aspiring photographers out there?

-Find out more information on Amanda Diaz photography tutorials & insights here!
+Find out more information on Amanda Diaz’s photography tutorials & insights here!

 Subscribe To Our Newsletter